castle-engine/castle-engine/packages/README.txt

      "sees" units in the package when compiling your program.

   3. For castle_base and castle_components: you usually want to install these packages in Lazarus.
-This way you get Kambi components in the Lazarus palette (tab "Kambi"), you can drop them on the form, operate with the object inspector etc.
+This way you get our components in the Lazarus palette (tab "Castle"), you can drop them on the form, operate with the object inspector etc.

      Installing isn't really stricly required (you could just create